Roger Stone, the Bachelor, and Charmin reveal that SNL can’t stop getting in its own way

 After James McAvoy’s good-natured monologue comes the return of SNL’s Bachelor parody, which is nowhere near as sturdy or reliable a go-to as the show seems to think it is.

 If you’ve seen one of these sketches before, you know the formula backwards and forwards.
-A sadness parade of glossy women keep interrupting each other to steal some face-time with the clueless titular character.
+A sadness parade of glossy women keep interrupting each other to steal some face time with the clueless titular character.
 (In this case, he’s Virgin Hunk.)
 It would be impossible to get the talented team of comedy writers behind this show together without coming up with a few great lines in this sketch.
 But you can feel the sweaty desperation to fill time with this umpteenth Bachelor parody that is a near-carbon copy of all the others.
 (Well, except for that Robert Mueller/Bachelor finale mashup last spring, which was its own separate brand of disaster.)
 The inclusion of this creaky parody at all reminded me of not only just how threadbare this formula is by now, but also the shallow bench of recurring sketches the show has to draw from these days.
 There’s “Black Jeopardy,” “Whiskers R We,” and . . . not a lot else.

 Finally, there’s the Charmin sketch, a bit of #sponcon so egregious that its title on YouTube is simply “Charmin.”